-The Ninth Circuit has decline to reconsider, either in panel or en banc, environmentalists' challenge to Shell's arctic drilling plans.
+The Ninth Circuit has declined to reconsider, either in panel or en banc, environmentalists' challenge to Shell's arctic drilling plans.
 When government regulators approved Shell's spill response plan -- the plan meant to keep a drilling accident from becoming the next Exxon Valdez or Gulf oil spill -- they did so without formal environmental review under the Endangered Species Act or National Environmental Policy Act.

 That led environmental groups to sue, a suit they lost in June and which the Ninth has now refused to rehear.
 That refusal, however, garnered a strong dissent from three circuit judges who argued that the court had undermined the strength of the environmental laws and created an incentive for agencies to abandon their role as overseers.

 No Need for Environmental Review, It's Just an Oil Spill

 For years, Royal Dutch Shell and other oil companies have sought to drill for oil in the Arctic Ocean.
 The Chukchi and Beaufort Seas, on the west and northern coasts of Alaska, are thought to hold millions of gallons of oil beneath them.
 In July, Shell got closer to drilling in those seas that than any other company, when the Interior Department's Bureau of Safety and Environmental Enforcement approved the company's spill response plan.